 Who makes botnets like HyphBot?

-Organised criminals can then hire these botnets to drive traffic to their network of spoofed inventory.
+For example, organised criminals can then hire these botnets to drive traffic to their network of spoofed inventory.

 In short, creating an ad fraud network is something that is usually a collaborative effort and one that can be very hard to track down.

-Catching those who operate these criminal networks is actually a rare occurrence, with the take down of the team responsible for Methbot and 3ve a rare win in the fight against organised click fraud.
+Catching those who operate these criminal botnets is actually a rare occurrence, with the take down of the team responsible for Methbot and 3ve a rare win in the fight against organised click fraud.

 Because this form of fraud is relatively simple for skilled programmers to work around, the news of new ad fraud networks just keeps coming.